International Foundation Diploma

 Over two semesters you choose a personal pathway of modules that build on your language and academic skills and reflect your own subject and career interests.

 This course has entry points in September and January.
 Your course is 24 weeks so if you start in September, you will study your first semester between September and December and your second semester between January and April.
-If you start in January, you will study your first semester between January and April and your second semester between May and August.
-Please note that the Science pathway is not available as a January start.
+If you start in January, you will study your first semester between January and May and your second semester between May and August.

 How to apply